heisenware/heisenware-docker-plugin-starter-js/README.md

 Done.

-## Running the plugin
+## Running the extension

-There are two options of running the plugin:
+There are two options of running the extension:

 ### Start within the platform (running in cloud)